-Component Explanation What is the expectation for daily student engagement? pectation for ily studentschedule that provides structure for synchronous live instruction and flexibility for completion of asynchronous learning experiences.
-Students will log into Schoology each day to engage in What is the system for tracking daily student engagement?
-Daily student engagement will be tracked using one of the following two methods and attendance will be tracked by teachers through Skyward: Teacher and student interactions: According to the defined FBISD online schedule, a student will engage in synchronous learning with teachers each day for various time frames based on grade level.
+Component Explanation What is the Students will engage in synchronous and asynchronous learning daily according to a defined master expectation for chedule that provides structure for synchronous live instruction and flexibility for completion of daily student asynchronous learning experiences.
+Students will log into Schoology each day to engage in engagement? asynchronous activities.
+These learning experiences will be defined by the teacher and provided to students through welcome messages, detailed pages in Schoology, the Schoology calendar, and/or the syllabus for the unit of instruction.
+Students will receive timely and specific feedback on their progress with asynchronous assignments through the use of the Schoology Gradebook feature.
+What is the Daily student engagement will be tracked using one of the following two methods and attendance will be system for tracked by teachers through Skyward: tracking daily student Teacher and student interactions: According to the defined FBISD online schedule, a student engagement? will engage in synchronous learning with teachers each day for various time frames based on grade level.
 During that live interaction, teachers will provide instruction and interact with students throughout the lesson, as well as provide small group instruction based on student need.
 This will provide teachers an opportunity to track engagement.
 Daily progress in the Learning Management System (LMS): The instructional expectations for online learning require teachers to provide all instructional materials within the LMS, Schoology.
 Daily instruction will also include formative checks for understanding that will be used to measure student progress and track engagement.
 These formative checks for understanding may be a Schoology Discussion Post, a submitted assignment within Schoology, or completion of an assessment within the LMS.
 Each of these experiences allows for a teacher to track daily student engagement within the Learning Management System.